SSWConsulting/SSW.Rules.Content/rules/dev-containers/rule.md

 **Video: Dev Containers from Microsoft (was Remote Containers) with [Piers Sinclair](https://ssw.com.au/people/piers-sinclair) (5 min)**

-Dev containers let you define all the tools needed for a project in a programmatic manner.
+Dev Containers let you define all the tools needed for a project in a programmatic manner.
 That gives 3 key benefits:

 ✅ Consistent isolated environments